TemTea/Tildes/src/site/notes/Message Not Delivered.md

 Sean you a spaceman, the energy and calm and patience-- To a kid [you were] unassuming and delightful
-Some might say you were just too gentle,
-I'd say your choice to go quiet to the night, though
+Some might say for the world you're just too gentle I'd say it's your choice to go quiet to the night

 To anyone that didn't make the list or couldn't fit the scheme Anyone too distant for me to get their weights or histories: